 Brooklyn, New York 11216

 Brooklyn has no shortage of coffee shops that double as other businesses with several coffee shop/barbers and coffee shop/florists.
-Our favorite is probably this coffee shop/record store, which slings Intelligentsia coffee in front, and a well-curated selection of dance, soul, and jazz records from all around the world in back.
+Our favorite is probably this coffee shop/record store, which slings great coffee in front, and a well-curated selection of dance, soul, and jazz records from all around the world in the back.

 212b Pacific Street